 A bone density test determines if you have osteoporosis — a disease that causes bones to become more fragile and more likely to break.

 In the past, osteoporosis could be detected only after you broke a bone.
 By that time, however, your bones could be quite weak.
-A bone density test makes it possible to know your risk of breaking bones before the fact.
+A bone density test enhances the accuracy of calculating your risk of breaking bones.

 Doctors use bone density testing to: